alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 The options available for the 'BufferProcessingStrategy' parameter are detailed in the [ApplicationMetrics documentation](https://github.com/alastairwyse/ApplicationMetrics?tab=readme-ov-file#3-choosing-a-buffer-processing-strategy).

-**Note** that the parameters in the 'MetricBufferProcessing' section of the JSON configuration must be provided even if the 'MetricLoggingEnabled' parameter is set to 'false'.
-See the 'JSON Configuration Example' section for examples of minimal configuration with metric logging disabled (TODO links to these sections).

 ##### Metrics Failure Handling
-If writing of metrics to the database fails, ApplicationAccess can be configured to bahave as follows via the 'BufferProcessingFailureAction' parameter...
+For metrics written to SQL Server or PostgreSQL, if writing of metrics to the database fails, ApplicationAccess can be configured to bahave as follows via the 'BufferProcessingFailureAction' parameter...

 | Parameter Value | Behaviour |
 | --------------- | --------- |